-Additionally, all ADOT employees, contractors, and consultants who provide services on behalf of ADOT must take a Computer Based Training course that introduces all of ADOT's Title VI requirements.
-The course titled, ADOT's Title VI Nondiscrimination Program is required to be taken annually, and a monthly report to track employees who have completed the training is provided to CRO.
-At the conclusion of the training all employees take a comprehension exam and sign ADOT's Employee Nondiscrimination Agreement.
+All staff/new staff computer based training - All ADOT employees, contractors, and consultants who provide services on behalf of ADOT complete a computer based training course that introduces federal requirements under ADOT's Title VI program.
+The course titled, ADOT's Title VI Nondiscrimination Program is required annually.
+The CRO is provided a monthly report tracking employees who have completed the training in order to ensure program area compliance.
+At the conclusion of the training employees take a comprehension exam, acknowledge understanding of ADOT's Title VI Nondiscrimination program and accept responsibility for complying with Title VI requirements by signing "ADOT's Employee Non Discrimination Anti Retaliation Agreement."